|Course Number||Course Title||CL||LAB||CR|

 Any student considering paramedic education today should consider the associate degree.
 For many, the degree provides for competitive entry into the job market, a stronger advantage for career advancement, and the potential for academic advancement with the ability transfer course credits to a four-year college.

 NHTI's Paramedic Emergency Medicine Program combines a unique blend of paramedic courses, general education requirements, specialty certifications and diverse hospital and pre-hospital experiences.
 NHTI students have opportunities to work with some of New England's finest hospital and pre-hospital affiliates.

 Program emphasis is placed on the development of paramedic knowledge and theory, practical skills application and the development of professional behaviors required of the entry level paramedic.
 The development of leadership skills, individual professional growth, and academic excellence are integral parts of the program.

-The Paramedic Emergency Medicine Program is accredited by the Committee on Accreditation on Educational Programs of the Emergency Medical Services Professions (CoAEMSP) and has been accredited since 1990.
+The Paramedic Emergency Medicine Program is accredited by the Comission on Accreditation of Allied Halth Education Programs (CAAHEP).
 Graduating students receive an Associate in Science with a major in Paramedic Emergency Medicine and are then eligible to sit for the National Registry Paramedic exam as well as for exams in other states.
 Graduates of the NHTI Paramedic Emergency Medicine program have had great success transferring to other institutions in the pursuit of degrees in nursing, respiratory therapy, physician’s assistant, and even MD.